Sirhindi/groundtruth-xrpd-dsr-orthogonal-esrf/README.md

 # groundtruth-xrpd-dsr-orthogonal-esrf
 This repository contains ground truth markings of XRPD images generated from orthogonal synchrotron detectors.
-The images are provided by the European Synchrotron Radiation Facility (ESRF).
+The original images are provided by the European Synchrotron Radiation Facility (ESRF).